Two-dimensional random interlacements: 0-1 law and the vacant set at criticality

 Now, let $\F_n$ be the sigma-algebra generated by the cylinder events

 define $\Tsp=\bigcap_{n\geq 1}\F_n$, the sigma-algebra of tail events.
 The key result (which implies~\eqref{01_vacant}) is: \begin{theo} If $E\in\Tsp$, then $\IP[E]=0$ or~$1$. \end{theo}

-\begin{proof} Some preparations are necessary.
+\begin{proof} The proof of this result is similar to the arguments in Section 3.2 of~\cite{ProTyk11}, but with necessary adaptations to our situation.
 First, we need to recall an elementary result on the total variation distance~$\distTV$ between Poisson distributions of different (but relatively close) rates, as well as between a Poisson distribution and its shifted version: \begin{lem} There exists a universal constant $c$ such that, for all $\lambda, h>0$,

 Also, we have

 \end{lem} \begin{proof} Being $X\sim \text{Poisson}(\lambda)$, write (using $\IE a^X = e^{\lambda(a-1)}$)

 which implies~\eqref{eq_Poisson_TV}.
 Similarly, we have